How to Install Flatpak on Ubuntu 24.04, 22.04 or 20.04

 flatpak list-extension -a

-These are just some of the essential Flatpak commands to help you manage and deploy applications on your Ubuntu system.
+These are just some of the essential Flatpak commands for managing and deploying applications on your Ubuntu system.

 Conclusion